mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

 .. only:: cloud

    - Cannot back up sharded clusters.
 Do not upgrade sharded clusters to ``"featureCompatibilityVersion" : 4.2`` if you need to back up your sharded cluster.

    - Cannot restore to a specific a
      :doc:`point in time </tutorial/nav/restore-overview>` or use
      :doc:`queryable restores </tutorial/query-backup>`.
 Do not upgrade
      to ``"featureCompatibilityVersion" : 4.2`` if you require point in time or queryable restores.

    - Must deploy a MongoDB Agent with every |mongod| node in the cluster.

-Backup and restore performance will decrease for MongoDB 4.2 replica sets with many small collections (e.g., tens of thousands of collections with less than 1 GB of data per collection).
+Backup and restore performance decreases for MongoDB 4.2 replica sets with many small collections: those with tens of thousands of collections with less than 1 GB of data per collection.